lyrebird-voice-changer/lyrebird/README.md

 You can find more [releases here](https://github.com/lyrebird-voice-changer/lyrebird/releases).

+### Fedora

+A `.spec` file is included in the repo, download the [main source](https://github.com/lyrebird-voice-changer/lyrebird/archive/refs/tags/v1.2.0.tar.gz) and build.
+[Detailed instructions can be found here.](https://github.com/lyrebird-voice-changer/lyrebird/pull/124#issuecomment-1690471719)

 ### Manually

 If a package for your distro isn't provided above then you can install the requirements below and use the provided installer script: